act65/masters-thesis/notes/general/dynamic-programming.md

+Dynamic programming is a meta strategy for solving complex problems.
+We reduce the complexity into simpler parts, solve them, then combine the solutions to solve the origial, complex problem.

+Works great.
+An can be summarised by Bellman's equation.

+However, when problems are really large, or we can only collect data incrementally, we might want to solve the problem using both

+We might not control what we get to see and explore.

 Planning using a model of the dynamics and a cost function.
 Don't want to recalculate decisions.
 Want to transfer knowledge between similar decisions.